Jompda/WebR6Editor/README.md

 ## TODO:
 - Add comments and overall documentation to the code.
 - Create a proper toolsystem.
+- Create images for the basic tools.
 - Add Aruni and her gadget.
 - Optimize the rendering (even more).

 ## Features to implement:
-- A object properties menu which can be accessed by selecting an object.
+- Ability to edit objects individually.
-- Ability to resize and rotate objects.
+- Ability to rotate objects.
 - More tools: line, path, rectangle, circle.
 - Ability to hide and show objects based on their group or some kind of filtering.
 - Saving/loading the creation.